avaines/tf-fargate-rds-ssm-port-forward/README.md

-# Terraform Fargate with Aurora Serverless instance
+# Terraform Fargate with RDS instance
 A Terraform repo to spin up a Fargate container with access to an RDS instance for demonstrating port forwarding through SSM

+**This repository is supported by [this blog post](https://www.vaines.org/posts/bastion-hosts-are-dead-long-live-bastion-containers/), please start there.**

 ## Usage